Caudron C.430 Rafale: Design and development

 The C.430 Rafale F-AMVB probably flew for the first time in the last week of March 1934, though the other example may have flown earlier.

 A replica of Helene Boucher's F-AMVB was built by Jean Precetti, which is now on display at the Musée de l'Air d'Angers.

+In 2023, Renault introduces the Renault Rafale vehicle as a tribute to the Caudron C.430 Rafale.

 Operational history

 On 31 March 1934, only about a week after its first flight, the C.430 F-AMVB set a new International speed record of 292 km/h over 100 km for aircraft with an empty weight less than 560 kg.

 Hélène Boucher, a prominent French pilot in the mid-1930s, died in a landing approach accident in F-AMVB on 30 November 1934.